mit-plv/fiat-crypto/folkwisdom.md

 `+` and `*` or under `max` and `+`).
 Furthermore, we require that it be possible to manipulate abstractions using tactics.

-To define an abstraction, fist open a module with no parameters to make a new namespace for the abstraction (even if the entire file is dedicated to one abstraction).
+To define an abstraction, first open a module with no parameters to make a new namespace for the abstraction (even if the entire file is dedicated to one abstraction).
 Then open a new section and add to the context parameters for all definitions.
 The requirements which need to be satisfied by the definitions to